Some info has been automatically translated. Show original language

 Tiny home in Hjelmeland

-Welcome to Sunny Road Airbnb.
-Stay in your very own container house and surround yourself with beautiful Norwegian nature.
-Wake up to a stunning panoramic view of the fjord, Islands and mountains.
+Welcome to Sunny Road, where you can take a break from the busy world.
+Wake up to a stunning panoramic view of the fjord, the trees and the sky.
+Experience the peace and tranquility.
 A place to log off and breathe.
 The container house has a an open plan solution with a mini kitchen, a bathroom and a living room/bedroom.
 The place is secluded, but easy to access.
 Our vision is that a stay here is more than just a place to sleep - but also a place to create life long memories.

 Top Guest favourite